 Audience feedback is essential to carry out to determine the success of our thriller film and whether it appeals to our target audience of 15+.
 Audience feedback allows us to take upon positive and negative points about our film which we can take onboard for future projects we work on.
 We screened our product in a school classroom to our target audience of 15+ where we received positive and negative feedback.
 We then uploaded it to Youtube to receive further feedback from a wider audience of people.
 This helped us by making us more aware of the positives of our thriller and what we could do to improve it.
-The feedback we recieved from screening our production to a group of people
+The feedback we recieved from screening our production to a group of people in a school classroom was as follows;

-• "The transitions and effects used were effective as it informed me that a nightmare was taking place” – Jackie Jarvis
+were effective as it informed me that a nightmare was taking place” – Jackie

-• “The use of low-key lighting is successful as it defines the thriller genre” – Drew Wyllie
+is successful as it defines the thriller genre” – Drew Wyllie

-• “I don't think the ending flowed well with the quality of the rest of the film” - Kai Tyler
+well with the quality of the rest of the film” - Kai Tyler

-• “There should of been a clear transition when it changed from the shot of the girls face to the nightmare” – Caroline Cheung
+transition when it changed from the shot of the girls face to the nightmare” –

 Overall I am pleased with the thriller that we created.
 I believe that it has all the codes and conventions required to produce a successful thriller film.
 However if I was given the opportunity to create my thriller again I would make sure I plan ahead in a lot more detail, allowing time for any mistakes or mishaps to occur.
 This would be a benefit as I would be fully aware of everything that we wanted to include and create each time we completed a task in our production process.